 Camille, Assistant Center Director

-I am currently a sophomore at the University of South Florida majoring in business analytics and information systems.
+I am currently a senior at the University of South Florida majoring in business analytics and information systems.
 I went to World Class Kiteboard Academy where I had the chance to not only travel around the world but also complete Calculus AB.
 I have always been passionate about math as I love finding the solution to different problems and see how they are used in our daily life.
 Apart from that, I enjoy going out the the beach, surfing, and most of all, traveling to see different cultures.
 The best part of teaching at Mathnasium is seeing children coming in to solve more and more complex problems.

 Shana, Director of Marketing